QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Conclusions

-In this paper, we introduced a novel dual-space modeling approach for the task of query intent generation.
-Our approach implements contrastive learning in both the encoding and decoding phases, combined with intent-driven hard negative augmentation during data preprocessing, to automatically generate detailed and precise intent descriptions.
-Experimental results show that our model effectively filters out irrelevant information from the relevant intent space, leading to more accurate intent descriptions and greater transparency in the retrieval process.
-For future work, we aim to extend our approach to conversational search by first mining exploratory needs and then explaining the understanding of query intents.
+We introduced a novel dual-space modeling approach for the query intent generation task.
+Our approach implements contrastive learning in both encoding and decoding phases, combined with intent-driven hard negative augmentation during data preprocessing, to automatically generate detailed and precise intent descriptions, surfacing what the system likely inferred the query to mean.
+Experimental results show that our model can effectively filter out irrelevant information from the relevant intent space, leading to more accurate intent descriptions than all baselines, including models for Query-Focused Summarization.
+In future work, we plan to improve contextual understanding in distinguishing relevant from irrelevant information and extend our approach to conversational search by mining exploratory needs and explaining the understanding of query intents.
+Our long-term aim is to improve the transparency in the retrieval process, in particular for exploratory search needs.